 Time Trials are also usually outside of London but on shorter courses.
 This is just you vs the clock (no riding closely in a bunch) so are often a great place to get started.
 Listings of both events can be found on the British Cycling website through the calendar.

 Hopefully this has answered some of the initial questions that are present before beginning racing.
 I think having a group or club who can provide support and advice both on race day and in training is a huge help and the support at races from the Dirty Wknd crew has been amazing!

 Dirty Wknd member Helena Knightley (above, with me) began racing this year and said of her experience, “I’ve loved racing this year!
 It’s a bit of a love/hate relationship, I often stand on the start line wondering what I’m doing but once I start and after I love it.
 I’d always ridden with social groups until I started racing and the riding community is incredible I had this thought that in racing it would different and exclusive!
 I was so wrong; the girls I’ve met through racing are amazing and have now become some close friends who I ride with socially and race with!”

 Racing isn't for everyone and that's totally fine.
 But if you fancy giving it a go then I'd say go for it!
-If you have any questions about racing, club membership or anything else you can comment below this post or email me :) You can also follow me on Strava and/or Instagram to get more updates on my training and racing.
-Also, if you see me at a race or ride please come and say hi!
+If you have any questions about racing, club membership or anything else you can comment below this post or email me :) Also, if you see me at a race or ride please come and say hi!